 Starting from your home launcher screen, you should see an icon for the Google Play Store or it may simply say “Store.”
 On the Ott TZ95 below, it’s shown as Google Store.

 If you can’t find anything that looks like the store on your home screen, another way to get to it is through your “All Apps” page.
 You can see the same icon in the middle row in the screenshot below.

-Now, in this example, Kodi is one of the highlighted apps Google is recommending to me—even though it is already installed on the device.
+In this example, Kodi is one of the highlighted apps Google is recommending to me even though it is already installed on the device.
 Clicking on the Kodi icon will take you to the app description page, which will alert you if there’s an update available.